Adarsh Housing Society scandal: Arrests

 Following the Court's criticism, the CBI carried out eight arrests including two retired Major Generals Tej Kaul and AR Kumar, retired brigadier MM Wanchoo, former General Officer Commanding(GOC) of Maharashtra, Gujarat and Goa, Adarsh promoter Kanhaiyalal Gidwani and Pradeep Vyas, the then city collector and currently, finance secretary (expenditure) in the Govt. of Maharashtra.
 Accordingly, on 22 March 2012, the Chief Minister of Maharashtra, Prithviraj Chavan announced in the legislative assembly that the two IAS officers whose names have featured in the report: Pradeep Vyas and Jairaj Phatak have been suspended from government service.

 According to newspaper reports, many of the arrested hold more than one flat in the society in fictitious names.
 Former Congress MLC Kanhaiyalal Gidwani was reported to have as many as ten flats, which he had bought on behalf of top politicians.
 Gidwani and his son had been earlier arrested on 6 March 2012, by the CBI for trying to influence CBI officials investigating their alleged involvement.
 In a further twist to the case, the CBI officers arrested their own lawyers, J K Jagiasi and Mandar Goswami.
 Jagiasi allegedly asked an Air India (AI) official, one of the accused in the case, to pay a bribe of Rs 5 million in exchange for diluting charges levelled against him.
 The petty cash books maintained by Jagiasi helped unearth the conspiracy.
 In addition, Rs 2.5 million was allegedly paid to Goswami.
 He was the Special Counsel in the Ministry of Law and Justice and at present is working as Retainer Counsel for CBI.
 According to CBI sources, the tainted AI official approached the CBI for dilution of the case filed against him.

 Jairaj Phatak and Ramanand Tiwari were arrested by the CBI on 3 April 2012, for their alleged involvement in receiving illegal gratification in the Adarsh Housing Society.

 Bail

 On 29 May 2012, a special CBI court granted bail to seven of the nine arrested since the CBI failed to file a chargesheet within the stipulated 60 days from the time it took them in custody.
 Those granted bail include Maj.
 Gen. (Retired-retd) A. R. Kumar, Maj.
 Gen. (retd) T. K. Kaul, Brig. (retd) M. M. Wanchu, IAS officer and former Mumbai district collector Pradeep Vyas, former Defence Estate officer R. C. Thakur, IAS officer P. V. Deshmukh and former Congress member of the Legislative Council Kanhaiyalal Gidwani (the chief promoter of Adarsh).
 The bail was set at ₹500,000 rupees (US$7,700).
 They have been directed to attend the CBI office every Tuesday and Thursday between 10 am and 12 pm.
 The court also told the accused to deposit their passports and not tamper with evidence.
+Aniket Nikam will represent the Ministry of Defence before the commission set up to investigate the Adarsh Housing Society scandal.